OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 Client Application Certificates (Transport) are used to authenticate the mTLS channel and to authenticate the client application through oAuth2.0 mTLS or private_key_jwt, according to the application registration performed by the Dynamic Client Registration process with the transmitting organization.
 Regarding mTLS, the client certificate shall be sent with the intermediate chain, according to [RFC5246] (items 7.4.2 and 7.4.6).

-To issue a Client Certificate, the participating organization in Open Banking Brasil must register the application in the Directory Service through the Software Statement Assertion issue process, and thus have already obtained the Software Statement ID value.
+To issue a Client Certificate, the participating organization in Open Finance Brasil must register the application in the Directory Service through the Software Statement Assertion issue process, and thus have already obtained the Software Statement ID value.

-#### Open Banking Brasil Attributes
+#### Open Finance Brasil Attributes

-* **serialNumber:** National Register of Legal Personnel (CNPJ) of the legal entity holding the certificate and associated with the UID attribute and Software Statement ID, during validation with the Directory Service of Open Banking Brasil;
+* **serialNumber:** National Register of Legal Personnel (CNPJ) of the legal entity holding the certificate and associated with the UID attribute and Software Statement ID, during validation with the Directory Service of Open Finance Brasil;
-* **organizationalUnitName:** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brasil;
+* **organizationalUnitName:** Participant Code associated with the CNPJ listed in the Directory Service of Open Finance Brasil;
-* **UID:** Software Statement ID registered in the Directory Service of Open Banking Brasil and belonging to the CNPJ and Participant Code.
+* **UID:** Software Statement ID registered in the Directory Service of Open Finance Brasil and belonging to the CNPJ and Participant Code.

 The Client Certificate must be issued through the V10 chain, and must contain the following attributes: